 - Extensive community support: Vue is a 100% community-driven framework.
 Thousands of web project bottlenecks have been solved through developers supporting the Vue community.
 It is actively growing, and the frequency of releasing updates is constant.

 Use Case: Use Vue.js to build high-performance progressive web apps and single-page applications in the shortest amount of time.

 Flask is a WSGI framework written in Python that runs on a web server instead of the user’s browser.
 It is categorized as a microframework as it doesn’t require tools and libraries by default.
-The database abstraction layer, form validation, and components are also not available in this framework.
+The database tier, form validation, and components are also not available in this framework.
 It doesn’t mean that Flask is lacking in functionality.
 It is intended to keep the core simple but extensible.
 After all, it supports extensions by letting developers add libraries and plugins to web apps like it was implemented in this framework.
 It’s a highly lightweight framework, which is gradually climbing the charts and gaining attention due to its flexibility.

 - Built-in Development Server: The built-in Werkzeug development server offers an interactive debugger and allows developers to execute Python code directly in the browser if an unhandled error occurs during a request.

 - WSGI Support and Templating: Flask has a Werkzeug toolkit to build WSGI-compatible web apps and Jinja2 to create templates.

 - RESTful Request Dispatching: Flask has a Restful extension that encourages minimum setup for building REST APIs quickly.
 It abstracts away HTTP boilerplate code and handles RESTful and HTTP requests efficiently.